Remit now? New money exchange rates for India rupee, Pakistan rupee, Philippine peso

-Dubai: Remittances from the UAE are on the rise as several South Asian currencies have weakened in recent weeks.
-The key question: will this trend continue?
+Dubai: UAE residents are capitalising on weakening South Asian currencies to maximise their remittances, with exchange rates hitting favourable levels not seen in weeks.
+Yet, the key question remains - will this trend continue?

 For those sending money home, timing is critical.
 To decide whether now is the right moment, you need to know if your home currency is likely to strengthen or weaken in the coming days.